 - All drugs must be Food and Drug Administration (FDA) approved, medically necessary, and require by law, a prescription to dispense.
-Not all FDA approved drugs are covered by Providence Health Plan.
-Newly approved drugs will be reviewed for safety and medical necessity within 12 months following FDA approval. - Prescription dispensing limits: 1) topicals-up to 60 grams; 2) liquids-up to eight ounces; 3) tablets or capsules-up to 100 dosage units; and 4) multi-use or unit-of-use-up to one container or package; as prescribed, not to exceed a 30 consecutive day supply, whichever is less.
-Other dispensing limits may apply to certain medications requiring limited use and are listed on our Formulary. - Specialty drugs are injectable, infused, oral or inhaled therapies that often require specialized delivery, handling, monitoring and administration, and are generally high cost.
-These drugs must be purchased through our designated Specialty Pharmacy.
+Not all FDA-approved drugs are covered by Providence Health Plan.
+Newly approved drugs will be reviewed for safety and medical necessity within 12 months following FDA approval. - Prescription dispensing limits: 1) topicals-up to 60 grams; 2) liquids-up to eight ounces; 3) tablets or capsules-up to 100 dosage units; and 4) multi-use or unit-of-use-up to one container or package; as prescribed, not to exceed a 30-consecutive-day supply, whichever is less.
+Other dispensing limits may apply to certain medications requiring limited use and are listed in the formulary. - Specialty drugs are injectable, infused, oral or inhaled therapies that often require specialized delivery, handling, monitoring and administration, and are generally high cost.
+These drugs must be purchased through our designated specialty pharmacy.
 Due to the nature of these medications, they are not considered "maintenance" drugs and are limited to a 30-day supply (or minimum package size to approximate a 30-day supply).
-For a copy of our "Specialty Medications" list visit www.providence.org/healthplans, or call us. - Self-injectable drugs are only covered if they are intended for self-administration, labeled by the FDA for self-administration and on our list of "Specialty Medications."
+Specialty medications are listed in the formulary. - Self-injectible drugs are only covered if they are intended for self-administration, labeled by the FDA for self-administration and referenced in the formulary.